Serving all people by providing personalized health and wellness through exemplary care, education and research.

 GERD can cause symptoms such as:

-Feeling of food or liquid coming up in the back of the mouth.
+Feeling of food or liquid coming up in the back of the mouth

-Gagging, choking, or problems swallowing.
+Gagging, choking, or trouble swallowing

-Hoarse or “raspy” voice.
+Hoarse or raspy voice

-Sore throat in the morning.
+Sore throat in the morning

-Barium swallow.
+Upper GI series, also called a barium swallow.
 Barium is a thick, chalky liquid.
 When swallowed, it makes the esophagus and stomach show up on X-rays.

-To help prevent or lessen GERD symptoms:
+To help prevent or reduce GERD symptoms:

 Have your child eat smaller but more frequent meals.